How to Prevent Underarm Sweat (An Exhaustive List of Solutions)

 7. Talk to Your Doctor About Prescription Drugs for Hyperhidrosis

-If your underarms sweat excessively without warning, you may have a medical condition known as axillary hyperhidrosis.
-If you’ve tried everything to prevent armpit sweat with no success, talk to your doctor or dermatologist about prescription drugs to prevent sweating:
+If your underarms sweat excessively without warning, you may have axillary hyperhidrosis.
+If you’ve tried everything to stop armpit sweat with no success, talk to your doctor or dermatologist about prescription drugs to prevent sweating: